-The Shinpo project was cancelled by the US Government in 2002.
-The US claimed the plant breached a 1994 agreement by secretly continuing with its nuclear weapons programmes.
+The US Government cancelled the Shinpo project in 2002.
+The US said the plant breached a 1994 agreement by secretly continuing with its nuclear weapons programmes.
 The plant was to consist of two 1,000MW blocks based on the South Korean standard nuclear plant (KSNP) design.
 Total investment was originally estimated at $4.5bn.

-Before work had begun a series of protocols had to be negotiated and signed.
-These governed privileges immunities, consular protection, communications, transportation, control of construction sites and services to be provided by the North, had to be negotiated and signed.
+Before work had begun, a series of protocols had to be negotiated and signed.
+These governed privileges immunities, consular protection, communications, transportation, control of construction sites and services to be provided by the North.

 In February 1998, the KEDO executive board held talks to discuss sharing costs for the project.
 A revised project cost of $5.2bn had been agreed in November 1997.
-At that time only Japan and South Korea had made financial commitments to the project.
-The economic crisis in Asia meant that for a time neither South Korea nor Japan was in a position to continue to support the project without a stronger financial commitment from the other members of the international consortium.
+At the time, only Japan and South Korea made financial commitments to the project.
+The economic crisis in Asia meant that neither South Korea nor Japan was in a position to continue to support the project without a stronger financial commitment from the other members of the international consortium.

-The finances for the project were finally agreed in May 1999 when Japan committed $1bn.
-South Korea had a few months earlier agreed to commit $3.2bn and had raised electricity tariffs by 3% to finance their commitment.
-The US and the EU were to jointly provide a further $400m.
+In May 1999, the financing for the project was finally agreed when Japan committed $1bn.
+South Korea agreed to commit $3.2bn a few months earlier and raised electricity tariffs by 3% to finance their commitment.
+The US and the EU agreed to jointly provide a further $400m.

-The project would also have needed investment in the North Korean transmission system, which was by no means adequate to distribute power from a plant of the capacity of Shinpo.
+The project also required investment in the North Korean transmission system, which was not adequate to distribute power from a plant of the capacity of Shinpo.

-The Korea Electric Power Corp.
-(KEPCO) was the lead project manager for Shinpo.
-The power plant followed the KSPN design, which is modelled after ABB-CE's System 80.
-All the suppliers were companies that had been associated with KEPCO on other KSPN projects.
+The Korea Electric Power Corp (KEPCO) was the lead project manager for Shinpo.
+The power plant followed the KSPN design, which was modelled after ABB-CE’s System 80.
+All the suppliers were companies that were associated with KEPCO on other KSPN projects.
 Hanjung led the equipment supply.
 Construction was assigned to a consortium of Hyundai, Dong Ah, Daewoo, and Hanjung.
 Duke Engineering Service acted as a technical consultant.

-The KSNP was developed from incremental design improvements, which built on the safety and reliability of earlier proven designs.
-The recently completed Ulchin three and four units, in North Kyungsang Province of South Korea, were the first KSNPs.
-Their design was in turn derived from the earlier Yonggwang three and four power plant.
-The Yonggwang three and four design was itself modelled on the reactors at Palo Verde Nuclear Generating Station in the United States.
-The basis for all these plants is ABB's successful System 80 design.
+The KSNP was developed from incremental design improvements, which were based on the safety and reliability of earlier proven designs.
+The completed Ulchin three and four units, in North Kyungsang Province of South Korea, were the first KSNPs.
+Their design was derived from the earlier Yonggwang three and four power plant.
+The Yonggwang three and four design was modelled on the reactors at Palo Verde Nuclear Generating Station in the US.
+The basis for all these plants is ABB’s successful System 80 design.

-Design features in the KSNP that have evolved from the earlier models include:,
+Design features in the KSNP that evolved from the earlier models include:

 - A larger volume of coolant in the reactor system so that it responds more slowly to unanticipated transients.
 This gives a greater operating margin and reduces problems with safety systems